naueramant/PIF/README.md

 * If statements, `if b = 2:`, `if a:`, etc.
 * More incoming...

-In PIF variables are either `public` or `secret`.
+In Pif variables are either `public` or `secret`.
 The naming of variables is important, as it defines whether a variable is `public` or `secret`.
 Variable names ending in `_public` are public and variables ending in `_secret` are secret.
 If they end on anything else, they are public by default.
 For instance:
 * Private: `a_secret`
 * Public: `b_public`
 * Public: `c`